-Perhaps the most daunting thing about travelling is the entry requirements of each country.
+Perhaps the most daunting thing about travelling (except for finding good travel insurance), is understanding the entry requirements of each country.
 Visas can be tricky, with some nationalities requiring them in advance and others being able to get them at the border.

 Visa requirements are prone to change which means what is true one minute may not be so the next.
 As such, it is always important to research what visas you need and make sure that you double-check this information a few days before you travel (just in case).